-A registered OData service includes the precise definition of the app and the entities—that provide the link to the shared data.
+A registered OData service includes the precise definition of the app and the datasets or entity sets—that provide the link to the shared data.
 The service endpoint and the deployment to a specific environment is shown as a node on the Landscape.

-The Landscape depiction of a service and its network will be such that it will show the “flow” of data from the bottom of the display towards the top.
-Therefore, services that are consumed by an app will always be shown below it.
-Other applications that consume a selected service will always be displayed above it.
-A complex example of a network where this is illustrated is shown in the example landscape network below.
+The Landscape depiction of a service and its network will be such that it will show the “flow” of data from the bottom of the display towards the top according to the following principles:

 2.2 Navigating the Landscape

 By default, the Data Hub Search pane is on the left of the Landscape screen.
 When a service is selected in the search results, it is displayed in the center with its network of connections.
 The selected service and the deploying app are highlighted with a blue outline.

 When you click any of the nodes or connections, the metadata pane on the right displays further details.

 Registered apps and services are depicted in the Landscape as nodes from the definitions in the registered service metadata.
 The icons for each of these nodes identifies the the source application, for example, Mendix and Siemens.

-Data sources or the published OData services are depicted as a round node with the OData icon and the service name and version number, and on the line connecting it to the publishing app, the number of entities exposed in the service.
+Data sources or the published OData services are depicted as a round node with the icon that indicates the Technology (OData) and the service name and version number on the line connecting it to the publishing app, the number of datasets exposed in the service.

-The following is an example of a selected service node exposing three entities:
+The following is an example of a selected service node exposing three datasets:

-Apps are displayed as square icons in the landscape and the environment that the app is deployed to is given below the app name.
+Apps are displayed as square icons with the application icon and the environment that the app is deployed to is given below the app name.
 The example below shows a non-Mendix app (TeamcenterMfg), a Mendix app (CompanyCarDemo) which are deployed to the Mendix Free App environment, Sandbox.
 The third example shows another Mendix app (HRSample_App) deployed to the production environment which has a custom icon.
 For further information on adding a custom icon to your app see Changing the Application Icon.